 Commonly confused, sprain and strain injuries cause very similar symptoms but are actually injuries to different components of tissues in a joint.

-One of the most common sports injuries, an ankle sprain is a stretch, micro tear or complete tear to the ligaments on the outer side of the ankle.
+One of the most common types of sports injuries, an ankle sprain is a stretch, micro tear or complete tear to the ligaments on the outer side of the ankle.

 There are four ligaments that hold the bones of the knee together.